Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 ## Terms

-SaaS - software as a service
+SaaS - (software as a service)

+* *licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
+It is sometimes referred to as "on-demand software"*
+* **EXAMPLES:** Outlook.com vs. Exchange on-prem, Salesforce.com, AWS services, Dropbox, Slack*

-CaaS - containers as a service
+CaaS (containers as a service)

+*

-PaaS - platform as a service
+PaaS (platform as a service)

-IaaS - infrastructure as a service
+IaaS (infrastructure as a service)

-Orchestrators / Container Management System *Microsevices infrastructure, manages many sets of containers for many apps*
+Orchestrators / Container Management System

+* *Microsevices infrastructure, manages many sets of containers for many apps*

   Microservices
-  *Small apps combine to make a full app*
+  * *Small apps combine to make a full app*
-  *Usually stored in containers*
+  * *Usually stored in containers*

     Containers
-    *Piece of software infrastructure that holds everything needed to run the app execpt the OS* *Can run anywhere that can run Docker*
+    * *Piece of software infrastructure that holds everything needed to run the app execpt the OS*
+    * *Can run anywhere that can run Docker*

 ### Drivers of cloud architecture